sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.rst

       color: white;
     }

-Now, if the user's color scheme preference is for dark mode *or* there is a ``dark-theme`` class on the ``<body>``, dark mode will be enabled.
+Now, if the user's colour scheme preference is for dark mode *or* there is a ``dark-theme`` class on the ``<body>``, dark mode will be enabled.
 Additionally, if there is a ``light-theme`` class on the ``<body>``, the dark theme styles will not be applied, even if the browser or OS color scheme preference is set to